What Are Additional Include Directories? Link to heading

-In C and C++ additional include directories (as it is called in Microsoft’s Visual C++) are the directories where include files are searched when they are not present in the current directory or in the standard library.
+In C and C++, additional include directories (as referred to in Microsoft’s Visual C++) are the directories where include files are searched when they are not present in the current directory or the standard library.

 MyHeaderFile.h will be searched in the same directory as the current file (which includes the include statement).
-If it is not found the compiler will search it in all additional include directories.
+If it is not found, the compiler will search in all additional include directories.

-You as a programmer define these directories.
-The compiler just define the (additional) directories for the standard library shipped with the compiler.
+You, as a programmer, define these directories.
+The compiler only defines the (additional) directories for the standard library shipped with the compiler.

 As you can read in the title of this post, I will explain how you can fake additional include directories.
 But why should you do something like that?

-Short answer: If your build system has no additional include directories support!
+Short answer: If your build system has no support for additional include directories!

-At work I have to integrate our internal framework into the CAD system called CATIA.
-CATIA is one of the biggest commercial CAD’s in the world.
-It’s framework is called CATIA CAA.
-I worked with CAA for the last 12 years and build a lot of features with it.
-CAA can be use in Visual Studio via RADE (Rapid Application Development Environment).
-RADE is, in short, a compiler toolset, which is build on top of msvc.
+At work, I have to integrate our internal framework into the CAD system called CATIA.
+CATIA is one of the biggest commercial CAD systems in the world.
+Its framework is called CATIA CAA.
+I have worked with CAA for the last 12 years and built many features with it.
+CAA can be used in Visual Studio via RADE (Rapid Application Development Environment).
+RADE is, in short, a compiler toolset built on top of MSVC.
 RADE is mostly based on (naming) conventions.
-Shared libraries have to be on a specific place in the project directory to be detected by RADE.
+Shared libraries have to be in a specific place in the project directory to be detected by RADE.

-A typical CAA project directory look like the following (simplified)
+A typical CAA project directory looks like the following (simplified):

 • MyFramework